Services, resources and procedures during COVID

 Research consultations are available remotely by appointment: https://lsu.libcal.com/appointments/.
 Additionally, Research & Instruction Services librarians can develop research guides, tutorials, and information literacy sessions to support your online courses.
 Contact your subject specialist librarian for more information: https://www.lib.lsu.edu/about/staff/specialists.

 Interlibrary Loan (ILL) Services

 Reference services will be provided remotely.
 Contact Special Collections using the web form at https://askus.lib.lsu.edu/special.
-Staff will be responding to inquiries during business hours Monday through Friday.
-Please use the web form if possible, as the phone lines will not be regularly staffed.
+Staff will respond to inquiries during business hours Monday through Friday.
+Use the web form if possible, as the phone lines will not be regularly staffed.
 View the Special Collections website for information about the library’s holdings: https://www.lib.lsu.edu/special.

 Cartographic Information Center